These are the steps you need to complete to become a Metropolitan College participant. If you have any questions, please contact us.

 - Contact your institution to determine if you are eligible to enter into a payment plan.

-*Fees not covered by Metropolitan College include, but are not limited to: housing, student recreation fee, meal plan, health fee, course fees, lab fees, Build Smart Fees, etc.
+*Fees not covered by Metropolitan College include, but are not limited to: housing, student recreation fee, meal plan, health fee, course fees, lab fees, Build Smart Fees, parking fees, etc.

 **Tuition costs not covered by Metropolitan College include, but are not limited to: All or a part of UofL on-line course tuition, undergraduate tuition which is charged at a rate higher than the in-state per credit hour course fee, etc.